 Anovulatory dysfunctional uterine bleeding:

 Diagnosed in women after reproductive age.
-Either in women at pre menarche or post menopause, it occurs and nowhere in between.
+Either in women at pre-menarche or post-menopause, it occurs and nowhere in between.
 The explanation lying behind is at that ages of women there do not occur any issues like ovulation or anovulation, no release of egg cells too.
 Eventually, the corpus luteum does not form.
 As the corpus luteum which produces progesterone is not formed, the estrogen levels splurge.
 The unopposed levels of estrogen in the body act in the blood vessels.
-With the rise in estrogen, vasopressin decreases in the uterine blood circulation.
+With the rise in estrogen, vasopressin decreases uterine blood circulation.
 This changes the thickness of the blood vessels and vasodilate.
-It leads to blood rush in the circulation.
+It leads to a blood rush in the circulation.
 These thin-walled and dilated endometrial blood vessels develop hyperplasia in the uterine endometrium.
-Subsequently, a breakdown, regeneration and realignment of the uterine endometrium go on.
-Through all these ways a control over the volume of blood loss is lost in the body.
+Subsequently, a breakdown, regeneration, and realignment of the uterine endometrium go on.
+Through all these ways control over the volume of blood loss is lost in the body.
 And the volume of blood lost with each break down of the endometrium and duration of bleeding becomes abnormal.
 Anovulatory dysfunctional uterine bleeding has its own serious effects although not associated with ovulation issues.
-Women with the polycystic ovarian syndrome are more inclined to this.
+Women with polycystic ovarian syndrome are more inclined to this.

 Ovulatory dysfunctional uterine bleeding: